acfirthh/SysEnum/README.md

 on, or for people doing CTF's or penetration testing to find crucial information that could lead to finding exploits for the system to use in Privilege Escallation.

-## Complete list of what the script finds:
+## Complete list of what the script outputs:
 - Current user's username
 - Hostname of the machine
 - Kernel information